Sebziel/gcp-terraform/Readme.md

 ## Important Note

 The `terraform.tfstate` and `.terraform.tfstate.lock.info` files, which are typically used to store workspace states, are listed in the .gitignore file as they should not be tracked in git repository.
+Since the environment is temporary, the tfstate files are kept locally, and moving them to external storage was not in scope of the project.

 #Done